We are making some changes to furniture donations and sales at our Chapeltown store! CLICK HERE!

 Our services

-Our Physiotherapy team provide tailored programmes according to the needs and goals of the patients.
-We focus on what is meaningful to the patient.
-Patients accessing specialist palliative care physiotherapy often present with more than one symptom.
-Symptoms may include: reduced mobility and difficulty with balance, falls, breathing difficulties, respiratory problems, muscle weakness, lymphoedema and pain.
+Our Physiotherapy team at St Luke's provide personalised programmes according to each patient’s individual needs and goals, focusing on what is meaningful to them.
+Patients accessing specialist palliative care physiotherapy often face multiple symptoms such as reduced mobility, shortness of breath, muscle weakness, lymphoedema and pain.

-Our Physiotherapists see patients in all our care settings, including the In-Patient Centre, Patient and Family Services as either a specialist 1:1 consultation or group setting, as well as seeing patients in the community.
-We provide an enablement approach to our care.
-We provide a 5 day a week service Monday through to Friday.
+Our Physiotherapists work across all care settings, including the In-Patient Centre, Patient and Family Services (1:1 or group consultations), and in the community.
+We offer a 5-day service, Monday to Friday, with an enablement approach to care.

 Occupational Therapy aims to work with people to maximise their function in all their activities of daily living and the things that matter most to them.
 The term “Occupation” is used to define these activities and includes leisure, self-care and work.
 Independence in these areas can allow a person to feel value in their roles, a sense of identity and a feeling of self-reliance.